ClaytonIndustries/WSANative/Source/Assets/WSANative/readme.txt

 Thanks for downloading WSA Native we hope you enjoy using it!

-A demo scene is included that shows how to use most features Full documentation can be found on the website or if you need additional support please contact us at the address below.
+A demo scene is included that shows how to use most features Full documentation can be found on the website or if you need additional support please contact us at the address below If you would like to see any features added please get in touch

 Support Website: http://claytonindustries.16mb.com/
 Support Email: clayton.inds+support@gmail.com